V4Fire/Client/src/base/b-router/README.md

 router.push('/friends/:userId', {meta: {scroll: {x: 0, y: 100}}});
 ```

-Mind, all query and param parameters normalize before transitions: "true/false/null/undefined" and numbers to their JS equivalents.
+Mind, all "query" and "params" parameters will be normalized "true/false/null/undefined" and numbers to their JS equivalents.

 ```js
 // These two transitions are equal